alklein/cosmo-ML/README.md

 =======================

 This is a research project in cosmology and machine learning.
-The goal is to learn the velocity distributions within dark matter halos using support vector regression.
+The goal is to learn the velocity distributions within dark matter halos using support vector regression (SVR).
 I am receiving course credit via the Machine Learning class 10-602, Independent Study: Research, at Carnegie Mellon University.

 My Code
 -------

-*   parse_halos.py - Python parser for N-body binary output file describing halos
+*   parse_halos.py - Python parser for N-body binary output file describing halos.
-*   parse_particles.cpp - C++ parser for N-body binary output file describing individual particles
+*   parse_particles.cpp - C++ parser for N-body binary output file describing individual particles.
-*   constants.py - Relevant constants, including scientific quantities, simulation parameters, and named indices for use with parsed data
+*   constants.py - Relevant constants, including scientific quantities, simulation parameters, and named indices for use with parsed data.
+*   chunk_manager.py - Rough solution to allow faster manipulation of the (very large) particle data.
+Allows me to partition the data into .txt "chunks" such that any halo's associated particles can be accessed as quickly as the first halo's.
-*   velocity.py - Python script to learn the velocity distributions.
+*   velocity.py - Python script to generate training data and learn a parametrization of the halos' internal velocity distributions via SVR.
 Run "python velocity.py -h True" for more details.

 Acknowledgements
 ----------------